jbh/dotfiles/README.md

 **scs**

-The `scs` script simply outputs sxhkd hotkeys with their comments to less.
+The `scs` script simply outputs sxhkd hotkeys with their comments to fzf, allowing for a quick fuzzy search of hotkeys.
 It's basically a cheat sheet for sxhkd hotkeys.
-The main use is for popping up a helpful, floating terminal window that can simply be closed by typing q.
+The main use is for popping up a helpful, floating terminal window that can used to search hotkeys and quickly closed by typing enter.
 This is bound to `super + question` (?).